 Connected Mathematics Project

-CMP Teacher in Residence and CMP Professional Development Coordinator: Yvonne Grant
+CMP Teacher in Residence/Professional Development Coordinator: Yvonne Grant

 Digital Media and Marketing Technologist: Amie Lucas